-An agonizingly long wait for parents after school shooting
+‘Worst nightmare’: Parents wait in agony after shooting

 Marissa said the shooter didn’t say a word as he opened fire.
 One of her friends was hit, she added, as she pointed to her abdomen.

 Police identified the gunman as Cedric Anderson, 53, of Riverside.
-They believe he arrived at the school intending to kills his estranged wife, North Park teacher Elaine Smith, and accidentally shot the two children.
+They believe he arrived at the school intending to kill his estranged wife, North Park teacher Elaine Smith, and accidentally shot the two children.

 Amberly Raffle, who had left her son with his pre-kindergarten class earlier that morning, said she wasn’t sure what the sirens were about until her sister-in-law ran to her house to tell her there was a problem at the school.